JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Experiments

 \subsubsection{Contribution From GAN}

-Apart from being a tool for leveraging semantics, the GAN in our framework also helps improve perception quality when \(d_s\) and \(F\) are implemented with a single network since GAN loss can be interpreted as a divergence measure between the original density and that of the reconstruction.
+The GAN loss in our framework helps improve perception quality since GAN loss can be interpreted as a divergence measure between the original density and that of the reconstruction.
 On the other hand, GAN is known to create hallucination artifacts even in the presence of a distortion loss~\cite{agustsson2019generative} and we proposed a distortion-loss-only training phase to mitigate this issue.
 The question, however, is whether our third training phase washes off all the improvement in perception quality introduced by GAN.
 To prove that our training scheme enables GAN to contribute to perception quality without introducing severe hallucination artifacts, we trained a JPEG-SE model with the GAN component (hence also semantics) removed throughout and compare it with the same model trained with only the semantics removed.
 From Fig.~\ref{fig4c} and \ref{fig4d}, it is evident that GAN helped produce much more vibrant colors than what could be achieved with a vanilla learned post-processing module.
 And from the second and sixth rows of Table~\ref{ablation}, removing GAN even caused a performance drop in terms of distortion and accuracy.
 Note that the user preference rates on the two rows were both computed with respect to the SE baseline and therefore cannot be used to conclude that the removal of GAN did not significantly affect the perceptual quality.